-The CAN driver generates several events to indicate error conditions.
+The CAN driver generates several events to indicate error conditions (see Section 4.7).
 The following pseudo code is for an error processing thread.

 '''

 CanErrorProcessingThread()

 while(TRUE)

 wait for CAN error event

-if (error is buffer full)
+if (CAN Queue Threshold)

 increase MessageProcessingThread() priority

-or delete some number of older messages in the queue

-if (error is CAN controller)
+if (Buffer Overflow)

+increase MessageProcessingThread() priority

+indicate lost data in service log and/or to user

+if (CAN Controller Buffer Overflow)

+reset CAN controller

+indicate error in service log and/or to user

+if (CAN Controller Error)

 reset CAN controller

 indicate error in service log and/or to user

 '''